ghowland/LawOfInformationLocality/README.md

 What determines the local data set is how you are looking at the problem, as that defines what is local to your information set, and what is non-local (external) to your information set.

+## Local-Data-Only Problems

+What this law defines are "Local-Data-Only" problems.
+These are problems where external data is not valid.
+Having a label of a "Law" provides an easy method to point to this treatise to get full information about this, but in common communication saying it is a "Local-Data-Only" problem is a much shorter and easier to way to communicate what needs to be communicated.

+When I think about these problems for myself, I think about them with the "Local-Data-Only" label, which provides sufficient clarity for me.

 # Examples

+Because this concept currently seems to be overlapped by other concepts, it has not been easy to explain how it exits independent from other concepts.
+I believe this is currently a gap in our collective understanding, although when seen from "common sense" perspective it is obvious.
+Once we start to look at problems intellectually, we abandon our "common sense" mechanisms to work with more refined and precise mechanisms, which happen to just not include a mechanism for separating out local-data-only problems from problems where non-local data is valid.

+My plan to solve this is through exhaustion.
+I will provide an exhaustive number of examples, for many different cases, to underline cases in which only local-data is valid.

+These define "Local-Data-Only" problems.

 ### Example:  Driving and Encountering an Obstacle